bootstrap-vue/bootstrap-vue/docs/markdown/reference/utility-classes/README.md

 - <a href="https://getbootstrap.com/docs/4.3/utilities/visibility/" target="_blank">Visibility
   utilities</a>

-Bootstrap v4 also has defined typography styles for various native HTML elements.
+Bootstrap v4 also has defined typography styles and classes for various native HTML elements.
 You can find out more at the following links:

 - <a href="https://getbootstrap.com/docs/4.3/content/reboot/" target="_blank">Reboot</a>
 - <a href="https://getbootstrap.com/docs/4.3/content/typography/" target="_blank">Typography</a>